johnbrandborg/cruds/README.md

 on moving data.

 Features:
- * Authentication with a bearer token, username & password, or OAuth2 (Beta)
+ * Authentication with a bearer token, username & password, or OAuth2
- * Data serialization/deserialize (Only JSON format)
+ * Data serialization/de-serialization (Currently only JSON format)
  * Request parameters as Dictionaries and automatically URL encoded
- * Default connection timeout (300 seconds)
+ * Default connection timeout (5 minutes)
- * Raises exceptions on bad status codes (Can be white listed)
+ * Raises exceptions on bad status codes (Can be whitelisted)
  * Retries with back-off
  * SSL Verification
  * Logging for monitoring